jfbilodeau/jwks-client/README.md

 Now at version 2.0.
 Support for async/await thanks to [Genna Wingert](https://github.com/wingertge).
 Requires Rust Stable 1.39 or higher

+### Another breaking change
+Changed to use the crate [jsonwebtoken](https://crates.io/crates/jsonwebtoken) instead of performing validation inside this crate.

 ## ** IMPORTANT **
 JWKS-Client was designed to work with a project that uses [Rocket](https://crates.io/crates/rocket).
 Unfortunately, the version of Rocket in [crates.io](https://crates.io) is not compatible with the version of [Ring](https://crates.io/crates/ring) required for JWKS-Client.
 Until the next version of Rocket is published, consider using the following in your `Cargo.toml`: